 The ‘Talking 2030’ discussion paper was released on 23 March 2018 by Prime Minister Malcolm Turnbull.
+In this discussion paper, we consolidate expert industry opinion on how to accelerate the growth of Australian agriculture through to 2030.

 The world is changing rapidly on the back of the fourth industrial revolution and food production is changing in line with this new world.
 KPMG in collaboration with the National Farmers’ Federation (NFF), and supported by Telstra has developed a discussion paper that aims to consolidate expert industry opinion on how to accelerate the growth of Australian agriculture to achieve the NFF’s vision of $100 billion in farm gate output by 2030.